marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

-* March 2024: Looking forward to being a student researcher at Google DeepMind NYC with [Will Grathwohl](https://www.cs.toronto.edu/~wgrathwohl/), starting in May!
+* Spring 2024: Looking forward to being a student researcher at Google DeepMind NYC with [Will Grathwohl](https://www.cs.toronto.edu/~wgrathwohl/), starting in May!

+* Henning Biermann Prize, 2024 (at NYU): This award honors the memory of Henning Biermann, a brilliant and much- loved Ph.D. student whose dedication to teaching, mentoring, and service enriched academic and extracurricular life for everyone in the department.
+The award is made to a Computer Science Ph.D. student who exemplifies this spirit through outstanding contributions to education or service to the department.

 * March 2024: glad to help out on the survival analysis / estimation side of things on [A dynamic risk score for early prediction of cardiogenic shock using machine learning](https://academic.oup.com/ehjacc/advance-article/doi/10.1093/ehjacc/zuae037/7633877?utm_source=authortollfreelink&utm_campaign=ehjacc&utm_medium=email&guestAccessKey=6cc48bdf-d527-4bc1-ab47-a98c71cd0bcf), published in European Heart Journal: Acute Cardiovascular Care, March 2024.
 Also available on [arxiv](https://arxiv.org/abs/2303.12888).